 6 instructional strategies for middle school

 Aims to focus and provide accountability during group work.
+Check it out in action here.

 Teaches students use critical thinking skills to analyze each others work.
+Click here.

 This was shared by a reader, thanks Abi.
 It highlights the things students are doing correctly within an incorrect answer.
+See it here.

 Two different teachers use different strategies to set up their group work.
+Click here to see students set up for success.

 This video is of an ELA class, but I think this would be perfect for math, too!

 A great way to get those sleepy students up and participating.
+This is a personal favorite; I rely on this strategy specifically on Monday mornings.